NoLtour/Uni-notes/Thermofluids/33 U/boundary layers in pipes.md

 A more viscous fluid also "smooths" over the roughness better, like imagine a really rough pipe but with the outer wall coated in honey, it smooths the walls making flow easyer.

 #### Relative roughness
 A higher [[relative roughness]] contributes to increased likelyhood of the development of turbulent flow.
+On a micro scale there is the [[fluid no slip condition]] against the surface, this resaults in low speeds, hence low [[reynolds number]] and hence laminar flow adjasent to the wall (known as the [[features of the boundary layer|viscous sublayer]]).
+Beyond this layer the fluid is free to move faster

 #### Flow speed
 ([[UNFINISHED STUFF]] higher speed = higher [[reynolds number]], so it should increase likelyhood of turbulence but I'm not sure?)